 Another use, one that is probably closer to becoming mainstream is 4D print prosthetic limbs that can change according to touch.
 3D printed limbs are already a thing, but the extra changeable dimension of 4D could revolutionise this process.

 Timelapse of a 4D printed wood aperture that opens and closes when exposed to water

-4D printing could also be used to produce "medication" that changes according to bodily conditions for example, its effects are triggered when it hits stomach acid or when the body's temperature causes it to change.
+4D printing could also be used to produce "medication" that changes according to bodily conditions; for example, its effects could be triggered when it hits stomach acid, or when the body's temperature causes it to change.
 Stents that open up blood vessels when they reach their final destination are also a potential application.